Frequently Asked Questions

 Why should I not talk to an insurance adjuster after I have been in a car accident?

 It is important not to speak with an insurance provider after your accident because they are not working for your benefit or looking out for your best interests.
 When you give them a statement, they will look for issues that can help limit the amount of money they have to pay to you or issues that will allow them to dispute your entire claim.
-It is important to remember that you are not required to speak to the insurance adjuster, and it is probably in your best interests not to do so.
-An experienced personal injury lawyer will communicate with the insurance company on your behalf.
+It is important to remember that you are not required to speak to the insurance adjuster, and it is probably in your best interest not to do so.
+An experienced attorney will communicate with the insurance company on your behalf.

 Why do I need to hire an attorney when I wasn’t at fault?

 Even if the at-fault party or the insurance company accepts liability on behalf of its insured, the amount of damages required to fully and fairly compensate you for your injuries and damages will be disputed by the negligent party or their insurance company.
 Additionally, the negligent party or their insurance company will usually find a way to delay or even deny your claim, even though you were not at fault.
-Therefore, it is important to immediately contact a personal injury attorney who is looking out for your best interests, will fight on your behalf for what you deserve, and make sure your claim has received all necessary legal protections.
+Therefore, it is important to immediately contact an experienced attorney who is looking out for your best interests, will fight on your behalf for what you deserve, and make sure your claim has received all necessary legal protections.

-Contact the Law Office of Jennifer L. Donaldson today for a consultation about your personal injury case and any specific questions you may have in Denver County and the surrounding areas of Boulder County, Jefferson County, Adams County and Arapahoe County.
+Contact the Law Office of Jennifer L. Donaldson today for a consultation about your injury case and any specific questions you may have in Denver County and the surrounding areas of Boulder County, Jefferson County, Adams County and Arapahoe County.
 Jennifer Donaldson is a knowledgeable personal injury lawyer in Denver who will listen to the facts of your case and make every effort to help you receive full and just compensation for the injuries you have sustained.